-Nearly 600 people will join the Catholic Church by receiving the sacraments of baptism, confirmation and Eucharist during Easter Vigil Masses in parishes across Arkansas.
-Read about these new Catholics in the April 20 issue of Arkansas Catholic.
+Many people will join the Catholic Church by receiving the sacraments of baptism, confirmation and Eucharist during Easter Vigil Masses in parishes across Arkansas.
+Read about these new Catholics in Arkansas Catholic.

 Did you get your new Easter outfit yet?
 "From the time of the early Christians, the newly baptized wore white garments made from new linen.
 In medieval times, it became a tradition for people to wear new clothes on Easter Sunday, symbolizing the 'new life' that comes with the resurrection.
 In some places it was believed that bad luck would come to those who could afford new Easter clothes but refused to buy them."
 To learn more, read this reflection on the Exsultet (Service of Light) or explore "10 Things You Probably Didn't Know About the Easter Vigil."